THOUGHT LEADER EVENTS & CONFERENCES

 Grounded in contemporary evidence-based research, our thought leader events and conferences deliver high impact learning environments which unite and empower educators to improve student, school, system and organisational outcomes.
 The events provide excellent networking opportunities for learning, collaborating and sharing experiences.
 Recent speakers have included Maggie Farrar, Professor Michael Fullan, Tracey Ezard, Dr Lyn Sharratt, Dr Simon Breakspear and Emeritus Professor Dylan Wiliam.

-As we begin to move into the online space, we want to ensure that your interests are at the forefront of our business.
 Register your interest for any of our current programs below, and our dedicated team will be in touch with you regarding more information.

 Dare to Lead with Anna Ranaldo